Azure-Samples/azure-ml-federated-learning/docs/quickstart.md

 To enjoy this quickstart, you will need:
 - [ ] to have an active [Azure subscription](https://azure.microsoft.com) that you can use for development purpose,
-- [ ] to have permissions to create resources, set permissions and create identities in this subscription,
+- [ ] to have permissions to create resources, set permissions, and create identities in this subscription,
 - [ ] to [install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).

 ## Deploy demo resources in Azure

-In this section, we will use a [bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) script to automatically provision a minimal set of resources for a FL sandbox demo.
+In this section, we will use a [bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) script to automatically provision a minimal set of resources for an FL sandbox demo.

 We will provision:
 - 1 Azure ML workspace
 - 1 CPU cluster and 1 blob storage account for the [orchestrator](./glossary.md)
 - 3 [internal silos](./glossary.md) in 3 different regions (`eastus2`, `westus`, `westus2`) with their respective compute cluster and storage account
-- 4 user assigned identifies (1 for orchestration, 1 for each silo) to restrict permission access to the silos storage accounts.
+- 4 user assigned identifies (1 for orchestration, 1 for each silo) to restrict permission access to the silo's storage accounts.

 1. Using the [`az` cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), log into your Azure subscription: